unosec/project/ProjectProposal.md

 - A bug bounty program has been developed and has more than 350 resolved reports.
 - Published security best practices have been created for administrators to follow.

+---
 Project Planning and Reflection
 -
-Team 2 meets every Tuesday night at 5:30pm CT.
-Josh is serving as the team lead, and the other team members are acting in whatever other role is needed to complete the given tasks and move the project forward.
-Note that all team members contributed to various parts of this documentation and we gathered information in the team discord channel.
+_Team 2_ meets every Tuesday night at 5:30pm CST.
+Josh is serving as the team lead, while the other team members fill any role needed to complete the given tasks and move the project forward.
+All team members contributed to various parts of this documentation and we shared information in the team discord channel.
+No issues among team members occurred for the proposal.
+As the semester progresses, team members will try to rotate through team roles.